 The consequences of senior loneliness and isolation can be alarming and even harmful.
 Loneliness in seniors can be twice as dangerous as obesity and as damaging to one’s health as smoking 15 cigarettes a day.
 As a result, we are pleased to introduce a phone center designed to meet the needs of lonely seniors.

-This May, Clackamas County Behavioral Health and nonprofit Lines for Life launched the Senior Loneliness Line, a 24/7 crisis line that will offer help to older adults and their loved ones in the county.
+Earlier this year, Clackamas County Behavioral Health and nonprofit Lines for Life launched the Senior Loneliness Line, a 24/7 crisis line that will offer help to older adults and their loved ones in the county.

 This free service is designed for adults 55 and older living in Clackamas County who may be isolated or lonely.
 Our team of volunteers and staff are specially trained in working with older adults, and we can provide ongoing support, connect you or someone you know with resources, or just listen.
 Your information is completely confidential.